goatslacker/alt/README.md

 #### Disclaimer

 All defined methods in your Store class **will not** be available on the store instance.
-They are accessible within the class but not on the returned store via `fux.createStore`.
+They are accessible within the class but not on the returned
+Object via `fux.createStore`.
 This ensures that stores have no direct setters and the state remains mutable only through actions keeping the flow unidirectional.
-If you want to attach functions to your store you may do so after it's generated.
+If you want to attach public/static functions to your store you may do so after it's generated.

 ```js
 myStore.myMethod = () => {